 What Are The Different Types Of Compressors?

 Tube compressors are the first generation of compressors.
-Due to their working mechanism, they normally tend to have a slower response (i.e. attack and release) when compared to other compressor types.
-This gives the tube compressors the vintage, warmer feel that a lot of producers and engineers look for.
-Popular plugins that model tube compressors include the Fabfilter Pro C2 and the UAD Fairchild collection which models the classic Fairchild.
+Due to their working mechanism, they normally tend to have a slower response (i.e., attack and release) when compared to other compressor types.
+This gives the tube compressors the vintage, warmer feel that many producers and engineers look for.
+Popular plugins that model tube compressors include the Fabfilter Pro C2 and the UAD Fairchild collection, which models the classic Fairchild.

-First introduced in the 70s, VCA compressors were very popular due to the invention of the integrated circuits (ICs) which meant that gain reduction could be achieved more efficiently and cheaper.
-Some of the most popular compressor units like the classic SSL Bus compressor or the DBX 160 have demonstrated the qualities of VCA to producers and engineers.
+First introduced in the 70s, VCA compressors were very popular due to the invention of integrated circuits (ICs), which meant that you could achieve gain reduction more efficiently and cheaper.
+Some of the most popular compressor units, like the classic SSL Bus compressor or the DBX 160, have demonstrated the qualities of VCA to producers and engineers.
 VCA compressors are known to produce a fast and punchy compression to the audio signal.

 “Field-Effect Transistors” or FET in short use transistor circuits to emulate the sound of tube compressors.
-FETs are simple to use and are optimum when you need to quickly apply compression for vocals, guitars, bass, etc. The 1176 compressor shown in the image above is the first FET compressor to hit the market back in 1967.
+FETs are simple to use and are optimum when you need to quickly apply compression for vocals, guitars, bass, etc. The 1176 compressor shown in the image above is the first FET compressor to hit the market in 1967.
 It has then been a popular choice for musicians like Led Zeplin, Michael Jackson, and many more.

 What Is An Opto Compressor?

-Opto or optical compressors usually utilizes a light element and an optical cell to affect the dynamics of an audio signal.
+Opto or optical compressors usually utilize a light element and an optical cell to affect the dynamics of an audio signal.
 Whenever the amplitude of the audio signal increases, the light element increases the light emission, which causes the optical cell to attenuate the signal’s amplitude more.

 The image above shows the classic Universal Audio Teletronix LA-2A Opto-Compressor.
 LA-2A is considered the industry standard Opto compressor.
 Today, many of the classic, vintage compressors are being modeled into virtual instruments by developers in an attempt to achieve a similar sound signature.

 How To Mix With Opto Compression?